Sureshkumar5694/PhoneWorder/README.md

 ## Benchmark

-* The dictionary initialization took 1813.869 sec since it will index all the words.
+* The dictionary initialization took 1813.869 millisec since it will index all the words.

-* After the initialization, tried with three inputs.Each took 300 sec on average
+* After the initialization, tried with three inputs.Each took 300 millisec on average

-    input1 => 0.318 sec
+    input1 => 0.318 millisec
-    input2 => 0.264 sec
+    input2 => 0.264 millisec
-    input3 => 0.320 sec
+    input3 => 0.320 millisec

 * Please find the details in the attached image